 Great content, according to Google.

-As you can see from the infographic below, Google likes content that it thinks people like and find useful.
+Google likes content that it thinks people like and find useful.

 Essentially this means sites that do great at SEO give people what they’re looking for and appear to be trustworthy, accessible, and relevant.